Skip to Content

 A Few Great Bar Harbor Restaurants

-As you’ll notice we consumer blueberries and lobster anytime the opportunity presents itself.
+As you’ll notice, we consume blueberries and lobster anytime the opportunity presents itself.
 They’re what Maine do well.
-Here are some of our favorites places to eat with a kid in and around Bar Harbor.
+Here are some of our favourite places to eat with a kid in and around Bar Harbor.

 Pink Pastry Bakery

-The colrful whoopie pies in the window brought us into this bakery but we didn’t love them.
-However, ther other baked goods brought back multiple times.
+The colorful whoopee pies in the window brought us into this bakery, but we didn’t love them.
+However, other baked goods brought us back multiple times.

 We tried the lemon bar, blueberry pie, sugar cookies and cupcakes on various visits and loved them all.